snehakhobragade90/renovate-integrations/README.md

 };
 ```

- and then invoke Renovate with something like,
+ and then invoke Renovate with a [GitHub personal access token][Renovate PAT],

 ```sh
 ./node_modules/.bin/renovate --token=YOUR_GITHUB_PERSONAL_ACCESS_TOKEN
 ```

+This should open a PR against that repo in question.
+See the [Renovate onboard PR](https://docs.renovatebot.com/configure-renovate/) for more details.

 ## FAQ